Battle of Fort Washington: Aftermath

 After the Hessians entered the fort, the American officers attempted to placate the Hessian commander, Captain von Malmburg, who was in charge of the surrender.
 They invited him into their barracks, and offered him punch, wine and cake, with compliments.
-As they left the fort, the Hessians stripped the American troops of their baggage and beat some of them.
-Their officers intervened to prevent further injuries or deaths.
+As they left the fort, the Hessians stripped the American troops of their baggage and beat some of them, forcing their officers to intervene to prevent further injuries or deaths.
 The British captured thirty-four cannons, two howitzers, along with many tents, blankets, tools and much ammunition.

 The British and Hessians suffered 84 killed and 374 wounded.
 The Americans had 59 killed, 96 wounded casualties, and 2,837 men captured.
 Under the usual treatment of prisoners of war in the American Revolutionary War, only 800 survived their captivity to be released 18 months later in a prisoner exchange; nearly three-quarters of the prisoners died.

 Three days after the fall of Fort Washington, the Patriots abandoned Fort Lee.
-Washington and the army retreated through New Jersey and crossed the Delaware River into Pennsylvania northwest of Trenton, pursued as far as New Brunswick, New Jersey by British forces.
+Washington and the army retreated through New Jersey and crossed the Delaware River into Pennsylvania northwest of Trenton, pursued as far as New Brunswick, New Jersey, by British forces.
 After about one month, on the night of December 25–26, 1776, Washington crossed the Delaware and defeated the Hessian garrison under the command of Rall at Trenton.
 Washington went on to defeat the British next at Princeton, which revived the morale of the American army and the colonies affected by the fall of Fort Washington.

 After seven years, on November 25, 1783, with the peace treaty signed, General Washington and Governor George Clinton triumphantly reclaimed Fort Washington as they marched toward lower Manhattan after the last British forces had left New York.

 The site of Fort Washington is now in Bennett Park in the Washington Heights neighborhood of Manhattan, just north of the George Washington Bridge.
 The location of its walls are demarcated by stones placed in the park, and there is a commemorative plaque.